autoben/blog/README.md

+README
+====
 I try to use github for my blog since 2014-09-28
-====